Ceasar/Encyclopedia/src/reicher_1969.rst

 .. _reicher 1969:

 ================================================================================
-Perceptual recognition as a function of meaningful of stimulus material
+Perceptual recognition as a function of meaningfulness of stimulus material
 ================================================================================

 :Authors: Gerald M. Reicher